amcginlay/eks-demos/doc/12-clusterip-services/README.md

 This section assumes that your `echo-frontend` app is deployed and scaled to 3 instances.

-ClusterIP service are intended to establish communication channels between individual pods inside your cluster so, to see this in action, you first need to gain peer-level access to your workloads, just as you might do with a regular jumpbox (or bastion host) in the EC2 world.
+ClusterIP services are intended to establish dynamic communication channels between individual pods inside your cluster so, to see this in action, you first need to gain peer-level access to your workloads, just as you might do with a regular jumpbox (or bastion host) in the EC2 world.
 With the `kubectl run` command we can conveniently deploy [nginx](https://www.nginx.com) as a standalone pod which can serve as a jumpbox.
 ```bash
 kubectl run jumpbox --image=nginx                         # in default namespace